dinakidane/the-coffee-joint/README.md

 - Everything that has been git pushed will be pushed onto this specific branch
 - It'll then be refreshed and the link to the deployed website will be on there
 - This is the deployed link: [https://8000-dinakidane-thecoffeejoi-dzy8zyltpkb.ws-eu85.gitpod.io/index.html](https://8000-dinakidane-thecoffeejoi-dzy8zyltpkb.ws-eu85.gitpod.io/index.html)

+### Cloning the repository

+- Go to the [repository](https://github.com/dinakidane/the-coffee-joint) on github
+- Click 'code' on the right part of the page
+- Click HTTPs, making sure not to click the others
+- Click copy
+- Open a GitBash terminal
+- Go to the directory you wish to paste the clone link in
+- Type 'git clone' in the terminal and paste it in
+- click enter to start the process

 ## Credits